Who We Are

 B. A. -Bible; M. A. - New Testament; MDiv.

-Te Herenga Waka - Victoria University of Wellington, New Zealand
+Te Herenga Waka - Victoria University of Wellington, New Zealand;

-PhD - Study of Religion (ABD)
+PhD - Study of Religion

-Barry's son John fell in love with the characters and convictions of the Restoration Movement while at Freed-Hardeman University.
-After moving to New Zealand to do mission work, John was likely the first to make full use of the digital library in his research and writing of Restoration Movement history.
-Using the available materials, John is writing his doctoral thesis on the Associated Churches of Christ in New Zealand and has contributed significantly to the library with terabytes of material from the British, Australian, and New Zealand Restoration Movements.
+Barry's son John caught the same vision while at Freed-Hardeman University.
+After moving to New Zealand to work with churches of Christ there, he became one of the library's earliest heavy users, drawing on its resources for research and writing.
+John has just completed his doctoral thesis on the Associated Churches of Christ in New Zealand and has enriched the collection with terabytes of material from British, Australian, and New Zealand Restoration sources.